codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the sentence fail the driving test?
-It never came to a full stop.
+What do you call a duck that gets all A's?
+A wise quacker.

 ## Daily Trivia

-What does the &quot;MP&quot; stand for in MP3?
+What is the code name for the mobile operating system Android 7.0?
- 1. Micro Point
+ 1. Marshmallow
- 2. Multi Pass
+ 2. Jelly Bean
- 3. Moving Picture
+ 3. Ice Cream Sandwich
- 4. Music Player
+ 4. Nougat

 <details>
   <summary>Answer</summary>
-  Moving Picture
+  Nougat
 </details>